+Cash Flow Pand Cook Flow Dorformance Factor

 Cash Flow Band Cash Flow Performance Factor

 Target + ≥\$2.0B or more 200% (Maximum)

 Target + \$1.5B 175%

 Target + \$1.0B 150%

 Target + \$0.5B 125%

 Target 100%

 Target - \$0.2B 75%

 Target - \$0.5B 50%

 Target - \$0.7B 25% (Threshold)

-- (a) Cash Flow Definition.
-For purposes of this Award Agreement, Cash Flow means net cash flow from operations, adjusted to exclude the impact of: (i) the aggregate after tax difference between the amount forecasted in the Corporation's 2018 Long Range Plan to be contributed by the Corporation to the Corporation's defined benefit pension plans during the Performance Period and the actual amounts contributed by the Corporation during the Performance Period; (ii) any tax payments or tax benefits during the Performance Period associated with the divestiture of business units, other than tax payments or tax benefits that were included in the Corporation's 2018 Long Range Plan; and (iii) for any year in which Cash Flow would otherwise be affected by Tax Reform, the aggregate difference between the tax payments forecasted in the 2018 Long Range Plan and the actual tax payments (and adjusting the amount under clause (i) above, if any, to the extent necessary to avoid double counting of tax impacts). - (b) Cash Flow Determination.
+(a) Cash Flow Definition.
+For purposes of this Award Agreement, Cash Flow means net cash flow from operations, adjusted to exclude the impact of: (i) the aggregate after tax difference between the amount forecasted in the Corporation's 2019 Long Range Plan to be contributed by the Corporation to the Corporation during the Performance Period; (ii) any tax payments or tax benefits during the Performance Period associated with the divestiture of business units, other than tax payments or tax benefits that were included in the Corporation's 2019 Long Range Plan; and (iii) for any year in which Cash Flow would otherwise be affected by Tax Reform, the aggregate difference between the tax payments forecasted in the 2019 Long Range Plan and the actual tax payments (and adjusting the amount under clause (i) above, if any, to the extent necessary to avoid double counting of tax impacts).

+(b) Cash Flow Determination.
 Cash Flow shall be determined by the Committee based upon the comparable numbers reported on the Corporation's audited consolidated financial statements or, if audited financial statements are not available for the period for which Cash Flow is being determined, the Committee shall determine Cash Flow in a manner consistent with the historical practices used by the Corporation in determining net cash provided by operating activities as reported in its audited consolidated statement of cash flows, in either case as modified by this paragraph.
-Notwithstanding the foregoing, Cash Flow will be adjusted to exclude the impact of any change in accounting standards or adoption of any new accounting standards that is required under generally accepted accounting principles in the United States after February 22, 2018, and that is reported in the Corporation's filings with the Securities and Exchange Commission as having a material effect on the Corporation's consolidated financial statements.
+Notwithstanding the foregoing, Cash Flow will be adjusted to exclude the impact of any change in accounting standards or adoption of any new accounting standard that was not included in the 2019 Long Range Plan that is required under generally accepted accounting principles in the United States and that is reported in the Corporation's filings with the Securities and Exchange Commission as having a material effect on the Corporation's consolidated financial statements.